Introduction to Just Sustainability Design

 Legitimate

-Reasonable, rather than rationalists
+Reasonable, rather than rationalist

 Replicable, rather than repeatable